Also Known as

 Onions, being versatile in use can be - chopped, sliced, fried, cubed, grated etc. and used accordingly.

 Select a sharp knife.
 Before you begin, peel off as many layers of papery skin as you can, the better to make your first cut without your knife glancing off the surface.
 Pull off any hairy roots, too.
 Place the onion on its side on a chopping board.
 Hold your knife comfortably, with your forefinger running down one side of the blade and your thumb pressed against the opposite side.
 With one fell swoop, slide the knife down and away from you, slicing off the top half inch of the onion.
 Turn the onion so it rests on the newly cut flat surface.
 Starting at the center of the root end, slice the onion in half.
 Peel off any remaining skin.
 Then make 1/2-inch cuts perpendicular to the first set of cuts.
 The onion will fall apart into neat, 1/2-inch dice.
 You can chop white onions in the same way.

-Onions chopped or sliced can be fried in oil or ghee medium.
-It can be shallow fried or deep fried, as the recipie calls for.
+Sliced onions can be fried in oil or ghee medium.
+It can be shallow fried or deep fried, as the recipe calls for.
 For shallow frying, sauté the onions on a medium flame and keep stirring till it turns light brown in colour and becomes transparent.
 Deep frying basically, involves frying onions till brown.
 Care should be taken to avoid burning or blackening of onions.
 Fried onions add great taste as a base or are good for garnishing on savoury dishes.

 Select a sharp knife.
 Before you begin, peel off as many layers of papery skin as you can, the better to make your first cut without your knife glancing off the surface.
 Cut off the root ends and pull off any hairy roots, too.
 Rub the onion against the grater and grate it thinly or thickly as desired.
 You can grate all varieties of onions like white onion, etc. as per the recipe requirement.